December 30, 2013 - January 9, 2014

 This Program offers students the opportunity to spend significant time living, studying, and working in a region that is experiencing monumental social and political change.
 Jerusalem, as a religious and political center, serves as base from which the students will gain a well-rounded understanding of the many issues facing Israel and Palestine.

-This program is part of a 14-city Yale College initiative around the globe, where Yale undergraduate students have an opportunity to work internationally for nine weeks over the summer.
+In this program Yale College coordinates internship positions for students to work in over 20 cities around the globe.
+Yale undergraduate students have an opportunity to work internationally for nine weeks over the summer.
 Internships are offered in a variety of career fields, including the arts, politics, global health, technology, community advocacy, finance, journalism, and law.

 June 5 - June 20, 2012 & June 20 - July 5, 2012